Socrates

 the essence of ancient philosophy is summed up by two sayings: Socrates’ statement, ‘The unexamined life is not worth living,’ and the statement supposedly carved over the Delphic oracle, ‘Know thyself.’

-Edinger identifies Socrates as the fountainhead of depth psychology's philosophical legacy, condensing his significance into the two imperatives that most directly anticipate the Jungian vocation.
+Edinger identifies Socrates as the founding voice of depth psychology’s philosophical legacy, condensing that inheritance into two imperishable injunctions toward self-examination.

 Edinger, Edward F., Science of the Soul: A Jungian Perspective, 2002thesis

-we analyse the key parameters of Socrates's revolutionary invention of the persona of the philosopher, and of PWL.
-This includes his signature dialogic practice of the elenchus, his foundational call for philosophers to 'turn inwards,' his description of philosophy as a care of the soul.
+we analyse the key parameters of Socrates’s revolutionary invention of the persona of the philosopher, and of PWL.
+This includes his signature dialogic practice of the elenchus, his foundational call for philosophers to ‘turn inwards’

 Sharpe, Matthew and Ure, Michael, Philosophy as a Way of Life: History, Dimensions, Directions, 2021thesis